 Have you or someone you know used a Public Defender or court appointed attorney?
 Are you satisfied with how they handled your case and represented you in court?

-Court records are are public and available to anyone who requests them.
+Court records are public and available to anyone who requests them.
 They include a case file with a docket and all documents and motions filed in the course of your case.
 You are able to access your court case records using the website, or by going to the Clerk of Court’s office.

 Clerk of Court